stonepros/stone/doc/releases/general.rst

 * Jewel was maintained until Mimic was released (June 2018).
 * Kraken is no longer maintained.

-Detailed information on all releases, past and present, can be found at :ref:`ceph-releases-index`
+Detailed information on all releases, past and present, can be found at :ref:`stone-releases-index`

 Release timeline
 ----------------

-.. ceph_timeline:: releases.yml development octopus nautilus mimic luminous kraken jewel infernalis hammer giant firefly
+.. stone_timeline:: releases.yml development octopus nautilus mimic luminous kraken jewel infernalis hammer giant firefly

 .. _Octopus: ../octopus
 .. _15.2.7: ../octopus#v15-2-7-octopus